Transformers: Generation 2: Animated television series

-The only new footage produced in association with G2 was a series of primitive CGI sequences used for the Hasbro toy commercials (making it one of the earliest computer animated series, predating ReBoot) and an advertisement for the Marvel Comics title.
+The only new footage produced in association with G2 was a series of primitive CGI sequences used for the Hasbro toy commercials (making it one of the earliest computer-animated series, predating ReBoot) and an advertisement for the Marvel Comics title.
 A Transformers: Generation 2 television series did air, but it was a rebroadcast of the original Generation 1 Transformers series, using the Marvel Comics commercial as the main title sequence and incorporating CGI footage from the toy commercials for use as the commercial bumpers.
 New computer-animated scene transitions were superimposed upon the existing cel animation, with footage occasionally slowed down at the end of each act to mask the original fadeout.

 Some of the episodes were slightly abridged.
-For example, the first episode has the entire sequence of acquiring data from Earth vehicles in order to repair the Autobots and Decepticons omitted, instead cutting from the "Explore.
-Explore." scene to the "Repair.
-Repair." scene.

 The original stories were presented as though they were recordings of historical events by the Cybernet Space Cube.
 The contention was that the cube would display scenes from the series on its six sides, spinning around to a new face of the cube during scene transitions.
 This replaced the classic spinning Autobot and Decepticon logos originally used as scene bumpers.

 Some of the Generation 2 versions of the episodes have been released in the United Kingdom as region 2 DVDs.
 Simply entitled "Transformers: Generation 2" the DVD featured the episodes "More Than Meets The Eye" parts 1–3, "S.O.S.
 Dinobots," and "Heavy Metal War."
 The DVD was available alongside DVD compilations of miscellaneous original G1 episodes.
-These early DVD releases were eventually supplanted by Generation 1 DVD volumes, and later complete season boxed sets.
+These early DVD releases were eventually supplanted by Generation 1 DVD volumes and later complete season boxed sets.